alasco-tech/alasco-tech.github.io/src/content/blog/2024/04/05/django-and-row-level-security.md

 ### Global state management

+With things taking shape in the Django side, we also had to solve the global state management in Postgres.

 Because the RLS policy relied on the current account being set in the database settings configuration, we needed some part of our Django codebase to take care of running the SQL query `SET app.account_id = '{rls_current_account}'`.

-Taking inspiration of other open source libraries that deal with the same problem, we decided to define a custom Postgres backend to do the heavy lifting.
-The gory details of this we will spare you on this blog post.
-But because we don't want to leave you hanging, dear reader, feel free to use [this vague reference](https://github.com/django-tenants/django-tenants/blob/master/django_tenants/postgresql_backend/base.py) to how `django-tenants` does it as further reading material.
+Taking inspiration in other open source libraries that deal with the same problem, we decided to define a custom Postgres backend to do the heavy lifting.
+In this blog post we will spare you the gory details of the how, but because we don't want to leave you hanging, dear reader, feel free to use [this vague reference](https://github.com/django-tenants/django-tenants/blob/master/django_tenants/postgresql_backend/base.py) to how `django-tenants` does it as further reading material.

-But in short, the idea is that the custom Django database backend sets the current account on the database level every time a cursor is created.
+In short, the idea is that the custom database backend sets the current account on the database level every time a cursor is created.

 ### Custom querysets

 With the custom database backend taking care of the state management in the Postgres side, we guaranteed that all queries would return filtered results using the RLS policy.
-However, because the policy is restrictive by default, we still wanted the Django code to alert us if we had forgotten to set a value other than `RlsWildcard.NONE` in the Django side.
+However, because the policy was restrictive by default, we still wanted the Django code to alert us if we had forgotten to set a value other than `RlsWildcard.NONE` in the Django side.

-For this went on and created a custom queryset that, in the absence of a current account set, would raise an error and make it obvious:
+For this we went on and created a custom queryset that, in the absence of a current account set, would raise an error and make it obvious:

 ```python
 from django.db import models